iterative/dvc.org/static/docs/user-guide/contributing.md

 $ python -m tests
 ```

-Internally, it is using `pytest` to run the full test suite and report the
+This uses `pytest` to run the full test suite and report the result.
+At the very
-result.
-At the very end you should see something like this:
+end you should see something like this:

 ```dvc
 $ python -m tests